 When establishing your nutrition practice, every new business owner needs to consider: how much do I charge clients?
 Whether you offer a-la-carte sessions or client packages, it’s essential to properly determine how much you’ll sell your nutrition services for.
 One major mistake many nutrition professionals make when pricing is undervaluing their services.
 Although we can’t price your packages for you, we want to remind you that your time is valuable and your prices should reflect this.
-With the right about of research, planning, and confidence, you can determine prices that will be fair to clients and ensure your business is profitable in the long run.
+With the right amount of research, planning, and confidence, you can determine prices that will be fair to clients and ensure your business is profitable in the long run.

 Here are 5 factors to consider when pricing your nutrition counseling services: